jesshohohoho/learnyloopy/UserGuide.md

   </tr>
 </table>

-- The ranking leaderboard contains the following information:
+- The leaderboard contains the following information:
   - Rank
   - Tutor's name
   - Number of credits